-Setting up payroll in any business, particularly if you are a small business owner, is the key to its survival.
+Setting up payroll correctly in any business once you have employees, particularly if you are a small business owner, is a key priority.

-If your payroll is not set up and run successfully, your employees will not get paid – or paid on time – your suppliers might not be paid when they should be and your staff morale will be low.
+If your payroll isn’t set up and run in the correct way, your employees won’t get paid – or paid on time – your suppliers might not be paid when they should be, and your staff morale will be low.

 Read this article on setting up payroll to learn about the following topics: